HCG / Human Chorionic Gonadotropin for Male Infertility

 Luteinizing hormone (LH) is the hormone from the pituitary gland which tells the Leydig cells in the testicles to make testosterone.
 Human chorionic gonadotropin (HCG) is a medication which has a similar structure and essentially the same hormonal action as LH.
 However, HCG has a much longer half-life (30 hours) than LH (30 minutes), with a peak onset of increased testosterone of about 72-96 hours after administration.
 [Madhusoodanan V. IBJU 2019] Since HCG works by increasing LH activity, if the LH is already elevated (over 20 IU/L) then HCG will likely not be effective at increasing testosterone levels.

-A common question is whether HCG is more effective than clomiphene or anastrazole in treating male infertility.
-Remember that these medications do not directly improve sperm quality, but rather exert their effect by increasing testosterone production (and, in the case of clomiphene and anastrazole, possibly FSH levels if these are low).
-Therefore, a man whose testosterone is pushed back up into the normal range by either clomiphene, anastrazole, or HCG should have the same potential clinical benefit to sperm quality.
-However, HCG is generally considered to be a more powerful medication in the sense of driving increased testosterone production, and therefore it may be effective in men whose testosterone levels have not risen sufficiently with clomiphene or anastrazole.
+A common question is whether HCG is more effective than SERMs or anastrazole in treating male infertility.
+Remember that these medications do not directly improve sperm quality, but rather exert their effect by increasing testosterone production (and, in the case of SERMs and anastrazole, possibly FSH levels if these are low).
+Therefore, a man whose testosterone is pushed back up into the normal range by either SERMs, anastrazole, or HCG should have the same potential clinical benefit to sperm quality.
+HCG may be more effective in men who still have low testosterone levels on SERMs but whose LH is still not significantly increased (indicating an inadequate response by the pituitary gland to the SERM).
 Another difference is that, unlike clomiphene and anastrazole, HCG does not increase FSH production, although this should not matter clinically in men whose FSH is already elevated.

 COMMERCIAL AVAILABILITY OF HCG